 - 1. Students must earn at least a "C" on each exam in each course.
-If an exam score is below a 75%, students must retake the exam for competency of knowledge.
-Dates for retaking the exam to be scheduled with the course instructor. - 2.
+If an exam score is below a 75%, students must retake the exam or complete an appropriate remediation activity as deemed by the instructor for competency of knowledge.
+Dates for retaking an exam or completion of the remediation activity are to be scheduled with the course instructor. - 2.
 Students must earn at least a "C" in all PTA and academic courses. - 3.
-Students must have at least a 75% exam average, 75% overall course average, and show competency in laboratory activities through skills check-offs and practical exams (passing course with 75% or higher) in all PTA courses during the respective term to matriculate to the scheduled clinical education course and next curricular term. - 4.
+Students must have at least a 75% exam average, at least a 75% overall course average, and show competency in laboratory activities through skills check-offs and practical exams (passing course with 75% or higher) in all PTA courses during the respective term to matriculate to the scheduled clinical education course and next curricular term. - 4.
 If the exam average falls below 75% the course grade will be determined solely by the exam average.